mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 ## Further numerical experiments

-So far, we have just ran five time steps of the pressure wave example using a medium-sized mesh and direct solver for the linear system.
+So far, we have just run five time steps of the pressure wave example using a medium-sized mesh and direct solver for the linear system.
 We can now vary some parameters.

 ### Step 1: Switch to iterative solver

-We already have defined an iterative solver as `SOLVER 2` in the input file.
-Yet, it is not used so far.
+An iterative solver, defined as `SOLVER 2` in the input file, has already been specified, but has not yet been use so far.

 To switch from the direct solver (`SOLVER 1`) to an iterative solver with multigrid preconditioning (`SOLVER 2`), we have to point the monolithic FSI configuration to `SOLVER 2`.
 This is achieved by setting `LINEAR_SOLVER: 2` in the `FSI DYNAMIC/MONOLITHIC SOLVER:` section of the input file.